Bob (given name)

-Bob is a male given name or a hypocorism, usually of Robert; and sometimes a diminutive of Bobby.
+Bob is a male given name or a hypocorism, usually of Robert.

-The name most likely originated from the hypocorism Rob, short for Robert.
-Rhyming names were popular in the Middle Ages, so Richard became Rick, Hick, or Dick, William became Will, Gill, or Bill, and Robert became Rob, Hob, Dob, Nob, or Bob.
+The name most likely originated from Rob.
+Rhyming names were popular in the Middle Ages, so Rick became Hick or Dick, Will became Gill or Bill, and Rob became Hob, Dob, Nob, or Bob.

 The name Bob has shrunken in popularity in the past 60 years.
 In 1960, nearly 3,000 babies in the United States were given the name Bob, compared to fewer than 50 in 2000.